2.2 TYPES OF CONTRACTS AND CONTRACT DEFINITION POLICIES

 2.2.4 Issuance and Receipt of Contract

 All ranked Full-time and Pro-Rata Faculty (probationary and continuing) contract offers for any academic year must be issued on or before May 1, and be returned on or before May 15, or the first working day thereafter.
-If the contract offer is not accepted on or before May 15, or a special arrangement made with the Provost and Vice President for Student Development, the offer will automatically expire.
+If the contract offer is not accepted on or before May 15, or a special arrangement made with the Provost, the offer will automatically expire.

 All Term Contracts are issued on an individual basis as the necessity arises.